fkr00t/barracuda/README.md

 **⚠️ DISCLAIMER: Use this tool responsibly and only for authorized testing purposes.
 The authors are not responsible for any misuse of this software.**

-**🕊️ In memory of the original HULK utility and its creator Barry Shteiman.**